What42Pizza/romver-improvements/README.md

 - It conveys more information to users
 - - The MINOR and PATCH segments in SemVer are both backwards-compatible, so they're identical when it comes to whether or not users should update.
 Here, they're combined into a single segment.
 - - The PROJECT and MAJOR segments denote differing levels of breaking changes, with MAJOR increments likely being easy to update to and PROJECT increments likely being not easy to update to.
 - It is compatible with systems that expect SemVer.
-This mainly uses three numerical segments, which makes it compatible with essentially every system that takes a version number, plus there are rules for how to compact a more complex version to just three integers.
 - (Extra) The specification is barely even needed since it basically just states what people already expect when looking at the three numbers.
 - (Extra) You don't have to do something crazy like "Project v2 v0.1.0" if you want to radically transform your project.